egarcia28/PI_in_the_sky_ENGR4/README.md

 https://github.com/egarcia28/PI_in_the_sky_ENGR4/assets/113209502/b57e180a-b8e6-4365-b505-820613dcf733

-Note: The last section should read "Prop Unscrews," but for some reason the video didn't want to do that, so I respected its' decision.
+Note: The last section should read "Prop Unscrews" instead of "Prop," but for some reason the video didn't want to do that, so I respected its' decision.

 ## Ramifications of data:
 ### Problems